 Especially so, when a company desires the company of bots.
 All along, we have been telling you how RPA is the need of the hour, and the various processes and trivia involved in the project framework delivery.
 It is no surprise that the actual development and deployment process in RPA forms an extremely integral part of the entire project; and any errors in these processes can result in the creation of faulty bots.
 However, are processes directly handed over to the developers in order for them to bestow life on the process robots?
 Just as a home needs an architect to design its various chambers, automation also requires one to carefully construct a systematic framework to be implemented in the project.
 Let’s welcome the architects of automation, solution architects!
 In our earlier blog, we’ve already discussed, in a nutshell, 5 different job profiles in the RPA domain.
 We’re back with a blog, and today, it’s time to dedicate a few minutes and paragraphs to the persons who form the pillars of automation.

 1. HAVE WE PLANNED OUT OUR PLAN ADEQUATELY?

 While planning is a crucial step, one must ensure that the plan addresses all important and intricate phases and aspects of the venture, so that the implementation can be smooth and hassle-free.
-It is the responsibility of a Business Analyst to study the various process of a business, and then decide which of their processes may be automated.
-It is here that the solution architect steps in.
-The role of a solution architect begins when this automation idea needs to be put into practice, but requires a systematic approach for this implementation to be carried out.
+It is the responsibility of a Business Analyst to study the various processes of a business and then decide which of these processes may be automated.
+It is here that the Solution Architect steps in.
+The role of a Solution Architect begins when this automation idea needs to be put into practice, but requires a systematic approach for this implementation to be carried out.